mearley24/ai-inventory-app/README.md

 - Search and filter items by name, description, and category
 - Add items manually or through barcode scanning
 - Edit item details with intuitive +/- quantity controls
+- Price tracking for each item
 - Delete items with a simple tap
 - Low stock alerts to keep track of inventory levels
 - Category-based organization (Electronics, Food, Clothing, Tools, Office, General)
+- **Bulk CSV/Excel import** for loading large price lists

 ### 📷 Barcode Scanner
 - Fast, reliable barcode scanning using the device camera